 Prophet/ Barnes: What are you prepared to sacrifice?
 When they came to me with the nanosuit I sacrificed Laurence Barnes, the man I was to become Prophet...maybe the greatest tactical combat machine the world has ever known.
 But when you have sacrificed everything you had to become a perfect, cold, hard, logical machine, and that machine fails - what's happens then?
 When Prophet fails...what's left?

-We find out that Claire signed up for the Work Away Debt scheme in her relatives place to spare them that fate.
+- We find out that Claire signed up for the Work Away Debt scheme in her relatives place to spare them that fate.
 A good percentage of CELL's troops are likely there for the same reason, many of whom are now dead thanks to the rebels.
 According to Claire's ID card recovered in Safeties Off, the WAD Program has been going since at least 2027.
-Before Prophet comes along after the intervening years, the debts of those listed as KIA would presumably default to their families,who would in turn be pressed into the same military service that killed the previous debtor.
+Before Prophet comes along, the debts of those listed as KIA would presumably default to their families,who would in turn be pressed into the same military service that killed the previous debtor.
 Consider also the influence CELL would have to possess in order to do all of this without intervention from either the US Government or United Nations.